 By Meloney Brazzola, Ecole hôtelière de Lausanne

-Want to study abroad but intimidated by the admissions process?
+Want to study abroad but are intimidated by the admissions process?
 Don’t be.
 With a little organization and preparation, you can be successful in being admitted to an international program of study.
 Here’s how:

 1. Do your research